GeostatsGuy/ExcelNumericalDemos/README.md

 To me 'coding up' or 'building out' a method or workflow in Excel without VBA is the ultimate case of explaining it simply!
 So while I do code in FORTRAN, C++ (20 years experience), VBA, R and Python, I challenge myselt to put methods and workflows in Excel to provide hands-on experiential learning that reaches more students.
 Why do I feel this way?

-* in STEM everyone has access to Excel.This is even more true with the online applications Microsoft now provides.
-* the vast majority of scientists and engineers know the basics of working with Excel
+* _Assessibility_ - in STEM everyone has access to Excel.
+This is even more true with the online applications Microsoft now provides and the vast majority of scientists and engineers know the basics of working with Excel
-* one can easily interogate a method or workflow in Excel, just click on the cell to see the equation
+* _Interpretability_ - one can easily interogate a method or workflow in Excel, just click on the cell to see the equation
-* there is no set up needed to get students started with these dmeonstrations
+* _Set Up_ - there is no set up needed to get students started with these demonstrations

+I teach in a lot of places and I teach a lot of things.
+I adjust to get the job done.
 Now, if you are convinced that I'm old fashion, check out my:

 *  [R workflow repository](https://github.com/GeostatsGuy/geostatsr)
 *  [Python workflow repository](https://github.com/GeostatsGuy/PythonNumericalDemos)